Rectal problems include haemorrhoids, fissures, abscesses and incontinence.

 It can be distressing if problems with normal anal function occur.
 Good anal hygiene, along with improving your diet may help reduce risk of pain and discomfort.
 Learn more about anal care here.

-Diagnosis of haemorrhoids
+Injection or banding of haemorrhoids

-A rectocoele occurs when the rectum bulges into the back vaginal wall.
-Find out more about appropriate care and treatment.
+A rectocele happens when your rectum bulges into your back vaginal wall.
+Find out about the symptoms, getting care and possible treatments here.

 A posterior repair is a major operation usually recommended after simpler treatments have failed.
 Your bowel should be better supported and you should no longer have a bulge in your vagina.